python/cpython/Doc/library/urllib.request.rst

    the  download is interrupted.

-   The *Content-Length* is treated as a lower bound: if there's more data  to read, urlretrieve reads more data, but if less data is available,  it raises the exception.
+   The *Content-Length* is treated as a lower bound: if there's more data  to read, :func:`urlretrieve` reads more data, but if less data is available,  it raises the exception.

    You can still retrieve the downloaded data in this case, it is stored  in the :attr:`content` attribute of the exception instance.

-   If no *Content-Length* header was supplied, urlretrieve can not check the size of the data it has downloaded, and just returns it.
+   If no *Content-Length* header was supplied, :func:`urlretrieve` can not check the size of the data it has downloaded, and just returns it.
 In this case you just have to assume that the download was successful.

 .. function:: urlcleanup()